 Montpelier Park Policies

 Following the below policies will help to ensure the shared enjoyment of our parks.
-Many of our lands and trails are multi-use, and respect for others and for wildlife is crucial.
-See links at left for further guidance on use of the Sledding Hill and the Canine Code of Conduct.
+Many of our lands and trails are multi-use, and respect for others and wildlife is crucial.
 Thank you for your help in making sure Montpelier Parks are safe and enjoyable for everyone!

 General Park Rules

 These rules apply to all of our parks.

 - No smoking

 - No cutting or harvesting of wood

 - Carry out whatever you carry in

 - No discharging of firearms or weapons in the parks unless special permission is given (see below)